landmarkhw/training-redux-arch/README.md

-# TrainingReduxArch
+# Training - Redux Architecture

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+NOTE: This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+## Presentation

+This code is provided along with a presentation.
+See the /presentation folder for the contents of the presentation

 ## Development server